Tesla Model Y review (2024): Best electric SUV?

 Tesla Model Y storage review

-Moving onto storage, the cabin has plenty of areas to store your valuables.
+Moving to storage, the cabin has plenty of areas to store your valuables.
 At the front, the centre console has a large compartment underneath the armrest; there’s a smaller bay that has a retractable cover, and there are fabric-lined wireless charging bays for two smartphones.
-Two cupholders also reside within the centre console, while a further two can be found at the rear within the retractable armrest.
-As for the door bins, all four are plenty large and can easily accommodate a 500ml bottle and a few valuables.
+Two cupholders also reside within the centre console, while a further two can be found at the rear within the pulldown armrest.
+As for the door bins, all four are plenty large, can easily accommodate a 500ml bottle and a few valuables, and are lined in fabric which prevents loose chase or keys from rattling around.

-Where the Model Y really stands out is in form of boot capacity.
-The quoted figure sits at 854 litres and with the seats propped down extends up to 2,100 litres.
-Drawing comparisons to other SUVs is quite tricky when solely examining the figures; most manufacturers quote the capacity to the parcel shelf when the seats are upright, while the Model Y omits a rear parcel shelf altogether, making its boot capacity look a lot larger.
+Where the Model Y stands out is with its boot capacity.
+The quoted figure sits at 854 litres and with the seats propped down extends up to 2,100 litres – by comparison, its smaller sibling the Model 3 offers 594 and roughly 1,300 litres respectively.
+Drawing comparisons to other SUVs is quite tricky when solely examining the figures; most manufacturers quote the capacity to the parcel shelf when the seats are upright, while the Model Y figure omits the rear parcel shelf, making its boot capacity seem larger.

 In practical terms, we’d say the Model Y sits between the Hyundai Ioniq 5 and the Skoda Enyaq iV, thus still offering plenty of capacity for your weekly shops or family trips.
-On that note, the Model Y has an enormous underfloor area, which is handy to store away your charging cables or other luggage.
-Better still, the split-folding rear seats have a 40:20:40 design and when dropped present a flat loading bay; with the ability to drop the rear seats electronically via buttons found within the boot, it’s both practical and convenient to transport larger goods.
+On that note, the Model Y has an enormous underfloor area, which is handy for storing away your charging cables or other luggage.
+Better still, the rear split-folding seats have a 40:20:40 design and when dropped present a flat loading bay; the ability to drop the rear seats electronically via buttons found within the boot, means it is both practical and convenient to transport larger goods.

 In comparison to the Model 3, the Model Y also has a hatchback design, whereby the electronically-operated tailgate opens up to such an extent that 6-foot (182cm) individuals won’t have an issue when accessing the rear of the vehicle.
-The same praise couldn’t be given to the Model 3.
+The same praise couldn’t be said about the Model 3.

 Read next: Skoda Enyaq iV review: The Volkswagen ID.4 alternative